-DVD Flick is a free DVD authoring program that allows you to take a video file saved on your computer and converts it into a DVD that can play back in a DVD player, your computer, or Home Cinema set.
-The software allows you to add audio tracks and subtitles to your DVD.
+DVD Flick is a free DVD authoring program that allows you to take movies (video files) saved on your computer and burn movies to a DVD that can play back in a DVD player, your computer, or Home Cinema set.
+The software allows you to easily add a menu and add your own subtitles to DVD.
 Your original video files may be in any of the following container formats: AVI, MOV, MPG, WMV, ASF, FLV (Flash video), Matroska and MPG.
 Supported codecs include MPEG-1, MPEG-2, MPEG-4, XviD, DivX, WMA and WMV (Windows Media Audio and Video), MP3, OGG Vorbis, H264 and On2 VP5/6.
 The program is open source.

 DVD Flick is the all-in-one tool that can convert:

-AVI to DVD, FLV to DVD, HDMOV to DVD, MKV to DVD, MJPG to DVD, MPG to DVD, M2V to DVD, MP4 to DVD, M4V to DVD, NSV to DVD, NUT to DVD, QT to DVD, MOV to DVD, RM to DVD, SMK to DVD, OGM to DVD, WMV to DVD, ASF to DVD, 3GP to DVD, 3G2 to DVD for free.
+AVI to DVD, HD MOV to DVD, MKV to DVD, MJPG to DVD, MPG to DVD, M2V to DVD, MP4 to DVD, NSV to DVD, NUT to DVD, QT to DVD, MOV to DVD, RM to DVD, SMK to DVD, OGM to DVD, WMV to DVD, ASF to DVD, FLV to DVD, M4V to DVD, WMV to DVD for free.

 DVD Flick supports DVD Authoring, ISO image creating, DVD burning also in one tool.

 Step 2Click "New project" button to create a new project.

 Step 3Browse your hard drives to select path to the folder, where the resulting DVD folders